Banner

 Residual Vectors

-Residual Vectors (RESVEC) are used to extend the modal base that is used for modal frequency response methods.
+Residual Vectors (RESVEC) are used to extend the modal base that is used for modal superposition methods.
 They can compensate the effects of modal truncation and often improve the dynamic response without the need to increase the number of mode shapes or use a direct method.
+FEMtools supports methods to compute residual vectors that are based on inertia relief, viscous damping and applied loads.

 Superelement Analysis